 In some arenas, the M.A. degree is the “new” B.A. for access to opportunities.
-With careful planning, beginning as early as sophomore year, you can develop a plan of study that will enable you to earn a master’s degree in addition to your B.A., in our joint degree programs.
+With careful planning, beginning as early as sophomore year, you can develop a plan of study that will enable you to earn a master’s degree in addition to your B.A. through our joint degree programs.
 You can often do this at an accelerated pace and at a lower cost than traditional paths to earning two such degrees.

-The Brown School of Social Work offers 3-2 MSW (Master of Social Work) and 3-2 MPH (Master of Public Health) programs, designed specifically for Washington University undergraduate students.
+- The Brown School of Social Work offers 3-2 MSW (Master of Social Work) and 3-2 MPH (Master of Public Health) programs, designed specifically for Washington University undergraduate students.
 This program allows you to earn both your undergraduate degree and a MSW or MPH in a total of five years.
 You will find similar opportunities for Master level study at Olin Business School and the School of Engineering & Applied Science.